6 Things you need to know about micro-credentials for professional development

 How does a micro-credential work?

-Inside each micro-credential is metadata, data that provides information about your data.
+Inside each micro-credential is metadata, data that provides information about your learning and issuer.
 For example, the metadata in a digital photo tells where the photo was taken and when.
 With a micro-credentials the types of information stored includes:

 - Micro-credential name